-Letters of recommendations allow school counselors and teachers the opportunity to show college admissions officers who you are as a student.
-In general, colleges require a letter from your counselor, as well as one or two from your classroom teachers.
+Letters of recommendations are the part of the application that allow college admissions officers the chance to hear from your school counselor and teachers what you are like as a student.
+In general, colleges will be looking for a letter from your counselor, as well as one or two from your classroom teachers.
 It is the student's responsibility to coordinate teacher letters of recommendation to their prospective colleges.
 Letters of recommendation are sent electronically through Naviance.

-- At least one letter should be from a junior year teacher - At least one letter should be from an academic teacher; preferably English or Social Studies - Pick teachers who know you the best - In order to receive a letter of recommendation: - 1.
-Ask the teacher in person, preferably in late spring of junior year - 2.
+- At least one letter should be from a junior year teacher. - At least one letter should be from a core academic teacher. - Pick teachers who know you the best and can speak to your strengths. - In order to receive a letter of recommendation: - 1.
+Ask the teacher in person - 2.
 Request your teachers through Naviance: Click on "Colleges" "Letters of Recommendation" - Give the teacher plenty of time to write the letter, at least three weeks. - Make sure to write a thank you note to anyone who writes you a letter.